ibm-cloud-docs/Cloudant/api/cloudant_query.md

 # Query

-{{site.data.keyword.cloudantfull}} Query is a declarative JSON querying syntax for {{site.data.keyword.cloudant_short_notm}} databases.
+{{site.data.keyword.cloudantfull}} Query is a declarative JSON querying syntax for
+{{site.data.keyword.cloudant_short_notm}} databases.
+There are two types of
+{{site.data.keyword.cloudant_short_notm}} Query indexes: `json` and `text`.
 {:shortdesc}

-{{site.data.keyword.cloudant_short_notm}} Query wraps several index types, starting with the Primary Index type, which is available for immediate use.
-{{site.data.keyword.cloudant_short_notm}} Query indexes can also be built by using MapReduce Views (where the index type is `json`), and Search Indexes (where the index type is `text`).

 If you know exactly what data you want to look for, or you want to keep storage and processing requirements to a minimum, you can specify how the index is created, by making it of type `json`.

 But for maximum flexibility when you search for data, you would typically create an index of type `text`.
 Indexes of type `text` have a simple mechanism for automatically indexing all the fields in the documents.

->	**Note**: While more flexible,
-`text` indexes might take longer to create and require more storage resources than `json` indexes.
+> Note: While more flexible, `text` indexes might take longer to create and require more storage resources than `json` indexes.

 ## Creating an index